 Preface

-The Government Procurement Administration in the Division of the Accountant General, Ministry of Finance (hereinafter: “Administrator of the Tender”) is publishing Central Tender Number 05-2022 for the purchase, supply, installation and maintenance of goods and services in the field of information security and cyber protection (hereinafter: “Tender”) for the Government ministries, the auxiliary units and accompanying bodies as detailed below in Chapter 3 to the Tender documents: “Customers”).
+The Government Procurement Administration in the Division of the Accountant General, Ministry of Finance (hereinafter: “Administrator of the Tender”) is publishing Central Tender Number 05-2022 for the purchase, supply, installation and maintenance of goods and services in the field of information security and cyber protection (hereinafter: “Tender”) for the Government ministries, the auxiliary units and accompanying bodies as detailed below in Chapter 3 to the Tender documents: hereinafter: “Customers”).

 In the framework of the Tender, all the bidders who comply with the preconditions will be included in the framework supplier list.
-During the contract period, the framework suppliers will participate in competitions as detailed in the tender documents together with it addenda, at the sole discretion of the Administrator of the Tender and noting the needs of the Customers.
+During the contract period, the framework suppliers will participate in competitions as detailed in the tender documents together with its addenda, at the sole discretion of the Administrator of the Tender and noting the needs of the Customers.

 Winners will be chosen in each competition pursuant to what is stated in the tender documents and as defined in the competition documents, which will be published from time to time.
-Each of the winners will supply the goods and services required by the Customers in each of the service areas, as to be determined in the competition documents.
+Each of the winners will supply the goods and services required by the Customers in each of the service areas, as to be determined in the Tender documents.

 The winning suppliers in the competitions will be the sole suppliers for all the Customers, which will be obligated to purchase from them only, and at prices to be determined in the Tender, subject to Regulation 14B of the Tender Obligation Regulations, 5753-1993 and by law.